To Do

 • Health and Wellness

-• Complete all required online health forms and submit to Health Services via the My Health Connection portal by December 15.
+• Complete all required online health forms and submit to Health Services via the My Health Connection portal by July 15 for fall admits and by December 15 for spring admits.

-• If you have current prescriptions medications you need to continue while on campus, we encourage you to make arrangements for those prescription medications to be transferred to Community, A Walgreens Specialty Pharmacy for delivery to Mount Holyoke's Pattie Groves Health Center for ease of pick up.
+• If you have current prescriptions medications you need to continue while on campus, we encourage you to make arrangements for those prescription medications to be transferred to Walgreens Specialty Pharmacy #16537 located at 619 Chestnut Street, Springfield, MA for delivery to Mount Holyoke's Pattie Groves Health Center for ease of pick up.

 • Enroll in SHIP (Student Health Insurance Plan) or submit a health insurance waiver request: